 Since airlines try to keep each plane maximally utilized, they’re sent on all flights they can fly – and that schedule is messed up from time to time.
-So if your flight was delayed or cancelled because the plane was not there due to scheduling, you can ask for compensation.
+So if your flight was delayed or canceled because the plane was not there due to scheduling, you can ask for compensation.

 However, planes don’t fly without the people staffing them.
 And people have to sleep, rest and so on.
 All of this has to be scheduled.
 And just like with the planes, sometimes the scheduling goes wrong.
 That’s why when you can’t fly because the plane doesn’t have the full complement of crew, you can claim flight compensation.

 The last major cause of claimable flight disruptions is plane maintenance issues.
 There’s a lot of work that goes into keeping a plane not only flyable but also pleasant (or at least bearable to be in).
 The responsibility for that rests with the airline personnel carrying out maintenance.
 So if your plane was late to take off because something broke or the plane had to turn around because one of the engines started acting funny, you can claim compensation.

 When is the airline NOT responsible for the flight disruption?

 However, there is a multitude of circumstances under which the airline is not considered to be responsible.
 That means the conditions that cause the disturbance are out of the air carrier’s control and thus you can’t claim compensation:

 - Airport operation disruptions

 Probably the most usual cause of such disruptions is inclement weather.
 If the weather conditions at either the airport where you have to take off or land are bad, the flight can be delayed or canceled without paying compensation.